-Fair Dealing
+Fair dealing

-- (65) A Fair Use Exception does not apply in Australian copyright law and must not be used to copy and communicate copyrighted content for educational purposes. - (66) Fair Dealing exceptions apply in Australian copyright law. - (67) The Act provides that copying a reasonable portion of a work for the purposes of research or study, criticism or review, news reporting or parody and satire will be a fair dealing. - (68) The Fair Dealing exception does not apply to making multiple copies of content by the University for students required in a course of study.
-Making multiple copies for students is governed by the Section 113P Statutory Licences, Tertiary Music Licence and via contract or other license.
+- (58) A fair use exception does not apply in Australian copyright law and must not be used to copy and communicate copyrighted content for educational purposes. - (59) Fair dealing exceptions apply in Australian copyright law. - (60) The Act provides that copying a reasonable portion of a work for the purposes of research or study, criticism or review, news reporting or parody and satire will be a fair dealing. - (61) The fair dealing exception does not apply to making multiple copies of content by the University for students required in a course of study.
+Making multiple copies for students is governed by the Section 113P statutory licence, Tertiary Music Licence and via contract or other licence.

-Moral Rights
+Moral rights

-- (69) Moral Rights are legal obligations contained in the Act to attribute authors and to treat their works respectfully. - (70) The University respects the Moral Rights of authors and creators. - (71) The University encourages all staff and students to be mindful and respectful of the Moral Rights of authors and creators - (72) Moral rights are:

-- a. the right of attribution of authorship.
+- (62) Moral rights are legal obligations contained in the Act to attribute authors and to treat their works respectfully. - (63) The University respects the moral rights of authors and creators. - (64) All staff and students must to be mindful and respectful of the moral rights of authors and creators. - (65) Moral rights are: - a. the right of attribution of authorship.
 The author has the right to be identified as the author of the work or film when it is presented to the public.
 The attribution must be reasonably clear and prominently; - b. the right against false attribution of authorship.
 The author has the right not to have their work attributed falsely to someone else and not to have an altered work being attributed as unaltered; and - c. the right of integrity of authorship.
 The author has the right to have the integrity of their work respected and not subjected to derogatory treatment.
-A treatment is derogatory if it in some way prejudicially affects the honour or reputation of the author. - (73) Moral rights are separate from copyright and unlike copyright, cannot be permanently waived, sold, assigned or licensed or transferred.
-They remain with the author even where the copyright has been sold or passed to a third party. - (74) Moral rights may be waived in specific circumstances.
-For example: - a. consent may be given by an employee for the benefit of his or her employer to waive moral rights in relation to all works made or to be made by the employee in the course of his or her employment; and - b. consent may be given to waive moral rights in a contract to produce a specific work. - (75) When using third party copyright content, staff and students must: - a. attribute the authors and creators of the content where reasonable; - b. not falsely attribute an author's or creator's work; and - c. not alter, add to, crop, edit, and change or distort an author's or creator's work, unless it is reasonable in the circumstances.
+A treatment is derogatory if it in some way prejudicially affects the honour or reputation of the author. - (66) Moral rights are separate from copyright and unlike copyright, cannot be permanently waived, sold, assigned or licensed or transferred.
+They remain with the author even where the copyright has been sold or passed to a third party. - (67) Moral rights may be waived in specific circumstances.
+For example: - a. consent may be given by an employee for the benefit of their employer to waive moral rights in relation to all works made or to be made by the employee in the course of their employment; and

+- b. consent may be given to waive moral rights in a contract to produce a specific work. - (68) When using third party copyright content, staff and students must: - a. attribute the authors and creators of the content where reasonable; - b. not falsely attribute an author's or creator's work; and - c. not alter, add to, crop, edit, and change or distort an author's or creator's work, unless it is reasonable in the circumstances.